titanckw/titanckw/README.md

 The simple calculator code is simple to run.
-Immediately after you run the program, a dialog box pops up and asks you to enter the "Operator".
+Immediately after you build and run the program, a dialog box pops up and asks you to enter the "Operator".
 When you key in the operator i.e. (-, *, +, /), it prompts you to key in two numbers, One by One.
 It will calculate the Numbers according to which operator you chose.
 It will give you the results.